Fair Use of Forex Margin in Trading

 3. Do not max out available leverage

 Just because a broker offers 100:1 does not mean using it makes sense.
-Many experienced retail traders operate at effective leverage of 5:1 to 20:1 even when more is available.
+Experienced retail traders often maintain conservative effective leverage between 5:1 and 20:1 to mitigate catastrophic drawdown risks.

 4. Watch your free margin actively